omarshaban02/ADVIA_1800_tech_turtles/README.md

 ## Acknowledgments:
 - We extend our gratitude to Dr. Eman Ayman for her guidance and support throughout this project.
-- Special thanks to Siemens Healthineers for their collaboration and contributions to our project.
+- Special thanks to Siemens Healthineers for their supervision of our project.